Tension brand › Forums › OFF TOPIC › Realistic Conflict Theory

 It’s an interesting read when you’re reading it after being involved here.
 “Limited resources” could mean event invites, phone calls, etc and the “hostility” can happen because one person gets something that another doesn’t.
 Pretty interesting to read and I feel like it’s a good thing to keep in the back of your mind so we don’t fall into it once we get deeper into this.

-• This topic was modified 7 years, 10 months ago by Profile photo of Overseer Overseer.
+- This topic was modified 8 years, 6 months ago by Overseer.

 It also fits in nicely with some of the original ~4 rants about social media.
 Nice find!